arunishkumar/image-classifier/README.md

 # image-classifier
-(Distinguishes between a cat a non-cat image with 70% accuracy)
+(Distinguishes between a cat and a non-cat image with 70% accuracy)